Open eCard build on Raspbian Buster fails due to invalid certificate

 Keytool -list -v on the two cacerts files shows identical entries for the Let's Encrypt CA except for the alias names and the generation date (Erstellungsdatum).
 Validity of the certificate is until 04.06.2035.
 I would therefore assume that the needed certificate is present, and that the Maven problem is a different one.

-RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Tobias Wich about 4 years ago
+RE: Open eCard build on Raspbian Buster fails due to invalid certificate - Added by Tobias Wich over 4 years ago

 To make it clear.
 If you don't find a certificate with the following fingerprint in your truststore you will have to import DST Root CA X3.